-We were using solar energy for residential purposes for millennia before solar panels were invented.
+We have been using solar energy for residential purposes for millennia before solar panels were invented.
 Think about it.
 Agriculture relies on solar energy.
 Home gardeners have been harnessing the power of the sun for longer than any of us have been alive.
-So too has home design been influenced by the use of solar heat as we’ll see in the “Passive solar heating” section of this piece.
+So too, has home design been influenced by the use of solar heat as we’ll see in the “Passive solar heating” section of this piece.

 Solar panels for your home

 Want to lower your energy consumption?
 If you do, it’s probably because you either want to save money or save the planet.
 Either way, while solar panels may not lower your energy consumption, they do lower your carbon footprint – and they can lead to more money in your pocket.

 You’ll want to ensure your local utility offers net metering or a similar solar power purchasing scheme.
 This will allow you to sell your excess energy to your utility during the summer and get a discount on the cost of electricity in the wintertime.

 Solar panels are becoming more efficient and less expensive.
 Solar energy is the least expensive source of electricity in history – and the price is trending downwards.
 That means investing in solar panels is probably worth the money.
 That’s especially true if you plan on living in the same home for a few decades.